-Equality Objectives 2016-17
+Equality Objectives 2020-23

 - 1. To ensure that the needs of every child are met to enable them to meet their full potential and to prepare them for their future life in accordance with the Christian values and ethos of the school. - 2.
-To be accountable and to address the needs of any groups vulnerable to under-achievement when the need arises. - 3.
-To ensure provision for pupils eligible for Pupil Premium (PP) meets their educational needs, enabling them to make at least satisfactory progress and PP funding is shown to be used for the benefit of those children who qualify for it. - 4.
-Sports Premium (SP) funding is shown to be used for the benefit of all children regardless of their abilities in sports.
+To be accountable and to address the needs of any groups vulnerable to underachievement when the need arises. - 3.
+To develop the PSHE curriculum in line with the new statutory RSE guidance including promoting an understanding and respect for differences. - 4.
+To ensure provision for pupils eligible for Pupil Premium (PP) meets their educational needs, enabling them to make progress and PP funding is shown to be used for the benefit of those children who qualify for it.

+5. Sports Premium (SP) funding is shown to be used for the benefit of all children regardless of their abilities in sports.